anandojha/qmrebind/docs/program_options.rst

 Program Options
 ===============

-The arguments and inputs of the various qmrebind programs are described here.
+The arguments and inputs of the various QMrebind programs are described here.

 run_qmrebind_amber.py
 ---------------------